awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-configure-content.md

 ## Create Scripts to Run Your Application<a name="tutorials-wordpress-configure-content-create-scripts"></a>

 Next, create a folder and scripts in the directory\.
-AWS CodeDeploy uses these scripts to set up and deploy your application revision on the target Amazon EC2 instance\.
+CodeDeploy uses these scripts to set up and deploy your application revision on the target Amazon EC2 instance\.
 You can use any text editor to create the scripts\.

 1. Create a scripts directory in your copy of the WordPress source code: